Note

 Within the content layout editor, each topic contains several properties which are described below.

-These read-only properties display the ID and revision number of the topic and the project file related to the ID.
+These read-only properties display the ID of the topic and the project file related to the ID.
 The three buttons to the right of the currently associated topic filename let you do the following:

-• Refresh Associations - If you move one or more files around or rename them in the Project Explorer, the currently open content layout file editor will not be aware of these changes.
+Refresh Associations - If you move one or more files around or rename them in the Project Explorer or change a topic's unique ID, the currently open content layout file editor will not be aware of these changes.
 Use this button after making such changes so that the content layout editor refreshes the files associated with each topic.
 This allows you to open them for editing from the layout editor after moving or renaming them without closing and reopening the layout editor.
 This option refreshes the entire collection of topics, not just the one currently being viewed.

 This will mark the selected topic as the default topic for the help file.
 The default topic option acts as a toggle.
 Check it on a topic to set it as the default.
 If another topic was previously marked as the default topic, the option is removed from it.
 Unchecking it on the same topic turns it off and no topic will be selected as the default topic.
 In such cases, the root namespaces page will be the default topic for the help file.
 When set, a green circle icon with a check mark appears next to the topic in the content layout tree to indicate its status.